How to Deal with Imposter Syndrome at Work

-Facts: I completed my daily tasks, exceeded expectations and received great feedback.
+Facts: I completed my daily tasks, exceeded expectations, and received great feedback.
 I know how to do my job.
-I had received a promotion in the past.
+I received a promotion in the past.

 Think of someone you admire and consider competent.
-When coworker X at another division got promoted, does it make this person not good enough?
-Similarly, when coworker X at another division got promoted, does it make you not good enough?
+When coworker X in another division got promoted, does it make this person not good enough?
+Similarly, when coworker X in another division got promoted, does it make you not good enough?

 #6 Use positive self-statements

-Choose 1-2 statements such as “I did it, I can do it, I will do it.” and say it repeatedly whenever doubt or anxiety creeps in.
+Choose 1-2 statements such as “I did it, I can do it, I will do it,” and say them repeatedly whenever doubt or anxiety creeps in.

 If constantly feeling like an imposter causes distress that interferes with your work, relationships or daily responsibilities, more help is needed.

-Psychiatrists are specialized medical doctors who require at least 12 years in higher education and 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe.
-In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor); and physician assistants (PA) require 2,000 clinical hours.
+Psychiatrists are specialized medical doctors who require at least 12 years in higher education and 15,000 hours of clinical training before being allowed to independently diagnose, treat, or prescribe medications.
+In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor), and physician assistants (PA) require 2,000 clinical hours.

-One major hesitation for busy professionals is medication may cause daytime sleepiness or brain fog that interferes with your work.
-I dabbled in the corporate world before my medical training - I understand.
+One major hesitation for busy professionals is that medication may cause daytime sleepiness or brain fog that interferes with your work.
+I worked in the corporate world before my medical training - I understand.
 Some antidepressants, like trazodone, can be sedating and help with sleep.
-However, in the case of trazodone, for instance, you may also watch out for morning grogginess.
+However, in the case of trazodone, you may also watch out for morning grogginess.

 Every patient is different, and my recommendations are always made on a case-by-case analysis.
-If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining the risks, benefits, alternatives and potential side effects, so you can be fully informed and content with the next steps.
-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining the risks, benefits, alternatives, and potential side effects, so you can be fully informed and content with the next steps.
+My Masters Degrees in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.

-Book a free 15 minute initial phone call to be the best version of yourself again.
+Book a free 15-minute initial phone call to become the best version of yourself again.